Make the most out of your bacon by saving the rendered bacon grease using this easy kitchen hack.

 - Store and use when cooking.
 Keep your grease jar either next to the stove or stored in the fridge and use it in place of olive oil, ghee, or other cooking fats to add delicious flavor to your meals.

 How to Store Bacon Grease

 I like to store my bacon grease in a wide-mouth mason jar.
 Since I cook a lot of bacon in my house, I use a Wide Mouth Mason Jar” target=”_blank” rel=”noreferrer noopener nofollow”>medium-size jar, but these Small Jars” target=”_blank” rel=”noreferrer noopener nofollow”>small jars are the perfect size for one package of bacon.

 How Long can you Save Bacon Grease in the Fridge?

 Stored in the fridge, your bacon grease is good for up to three months.
 Stored in the freezer, your grease is good for up to a year.

 How to Reuse Bacon Grease

 The options for reusing bacon grease are limitless.
-One of my favorite ways to reuse bacon grease is when making pie crust.
+One of my favorite ways to reuse bacon grease is when making homemade gluten-free pie crust.
 I simply replace the butter with frozen bacon grease for a deliciously savory crust, which is especially tasty when making chicken pot pie.
 It’s also a great sub for your cooking fat when scrambling eggs for freezer breakfast burritos, but you can really sub it for any cooking fat called for in a recipe!

 More Kitchen Hacks